-- 18.5 A course may base its honours classification on fewer than 120 credits at level 6 (or level 7 for integrated masters courses) where it has a professional practice module assessed on a pass or fail basis (see reg.
+- 18.4 A course may base its award classification on less than 120 credits at a level where it includes a professional practice module assessed on a pass / fail basis (see reg.
 6.1).
-This arrangement must be approved. - 18.6 The classification calculation for different awards is provided in appendix 2.
-Award board discretion must not be used to alter the classification determined by the calculation1. - 18.7 A board may exercise discretion for students who have extenuating circumstances. - 18.8 These principles also apply to the award of distinction for CertHE, DipHE and ordinary degrees.
+This arrangement must be approved. - 18.5 The classification calculation for different awards is provided in appendix 2.
+Award board discretion must not be used to alter the classification determined by the calculation1. - 18.6 A board may exercise discretion for students who have extenuating circumstances.